The evolution of healthcare analytics

 Furthermore, report creation needs to be designed in such a manner that the user ‘can’t go wrong’ by producing illogical queries that produce uninterpretable outputs.

 Permissions model: a devolved model also requires the ability to control access to data, functionality and outputs in a highly granular manner, since different groups of staff will need to be highly restricted in what data they are permitted to see and what they can do with it.
-This requirement becomes even stronger in multi-organisational environments, where organisations collaborate to share data based upon complex data-sharing agreements.
+This requirement becomes even stronger in multi-organizational environments, where organizations collaborate to share data based upon complex data-sharing agreements.

 Democratisation, data literacy and specialisation